raspberrypilearning/scary-spot-the-difference/worksheet2.md

 1. [Open up a new project](http://jumpto.cc/scratch-new) in Scratch.

-2. Delete the cat sprite by right-clicking on it, and then clicking delete.
+2. Delete the cat sprite by right-clicking on it, and then clicking **delete**.

 	![Delete Scratch cat](images/delete-cat.png)

-3. Now click on the Backdrops tab, and then click on the folder icon to upload a backdrop from file.
+3. Now click on the **Backdrops** tab, and then click on the folder icon to upload a backdrop from file.

 	![Backdrops](images/backdrops.png)